zack6yuan/zack6yuan/README.md

 - 🤝 Skills: **I build dynamic and responsive web applications including creating and managing multiple databases and predicting + enabling user interactions.**

-- 🌱 I’m currently building knowledge on: **C Language, and plan on learning Python, Java, React, HTML, and CSS**
+- 🌱 I’m currently building knowledge on: **C Language, and plan on learning Python, JavaScript, HTML, and CSS**

 - 👨‍💻 All of my projects are available at: [https://github.com/zack6yuan](https://github.com/zack6yuan)